ufo-org/artifact/README.md

 ### Functional evaluation of claims

-* The paper claims that programable memory abstractions have performance comparable to ALTREP and standard R vectors and outperform ALTREP's dynamic dispatch, when accessing individual vector elements.
+* The paper claims that programmable memory abstractions have performance comparable to ALTREP and standard R vectors and outperform ALTREP's dynamic dispatch, when accessing individual vector elements.
 This is shown in Fig. 12.